bwvdnbro/bwvdnbro.github.io/_drafts/tools-i-use-for-scientific-code-execution.markdown

 A batch script (job script) is very similar to a normal shell script, except for some batch system directives at the start.
-Below is an example script for the Slurm sytem:
+Below is an example script for the Slurm system:

 ```
 #! /bin/bash